Home insurance: Collateral protection insurance

-If a home can't be insured, obtaining a mortgage on it is difficult or impossible.
+If a home can not be insured, obtaining a mortgage on it is difficult or impossible.
 If the homeowner's insurance is canceled after a mortgage agreement is in force, and the home judged to be uninsurable, a standard mortgage contract that compels homeowner's insurance allows the lender to purchase collateral protection insurance, (sometimes called "force-placed insurance") and charge the premiums to the homeowner via escrow.
 CPI's pay off the balance owed on the mortgage if the homeowner defaults on mortgage payments, and some will cover damage to the home that impacts the resale value.
 This repair coverage can benefit the homeowner, but by design the contractual benefits flow to the mortgagee.
 If the structure is deemed uninsurable, the homeowner also benefits from not having the mortgage called in by the lender - without CPI the homeowner would be in serious breach of his contractual obligations.